 Employee in a call center in Tunis

 Tunisia is a middle-income country with a fairly well diversified economy.
-Around sixty per cent of the country's gross domestic product is accounted for by the services sector, and more than 23 per cent by industry.
+Around sixty per cent of the country's gross domestic product is generated by the services sector, and more than 23 per cent by industry.

 The revolution has had a considerable impact on Tunisia's economy.
 The country's uncertain political future, as well as the unstable security situation there, have made many foreign investors wary of doing business in Tunisia.
 Tourism has slumped, and frequent strikes and blockades have crippled many Tunisian-based businesses over many months.

 Following growth rates of three to four per cent from 2012 to 2014, economic growth slowed to under two per cent in the following years.
-As a result of the COVID-19 pandemic, the economy shrunk in 2020 by 8.6 per cent.
-After a brief rebound with four per cent growth in 2021, Tunisia is currently suffering from the negative economic impacts of Russia’s war of aggression against Ukraine – the International Monetary Fund (IMF) has projected growth at 1.6 per cent for 2023.
+As a result of the COVID-19 pandemic, the economy shrunk by 8.8 per cent in 2020.
+After a brief rebound with four per cent growth in 2021, Tunisia is currently suffering from the negative economic impacts of Russia’s war of aggression against Ukraine – the International Monetary Fund (IMF) has projected growth at 1.3 per cent for 2023.

 Trade agreement with the European Union